SWIFTSIM/swiftsim/doc/RTD/source/FriendsOfFriends/algorithm_description.rst

 \sqrt[3]{\frac{V}{N}}`, where :math:`N` is the number of particles in the simulation and :math:`V` is the simulation (co-moving) volume.
 Usually only dark matter particles are considered for the number :math:`N`.
-Other particle types are just linked but do not participate in the calculation of the linking length.
+Other particle types are linked but do not participate in the calculation of the linking length.
 Experience shows that this produces groups that are similar to the commonly adopted (but much more complex) definition of virialised haloes.
-A minimal group length of :math:`32` is often adopted in order to get a robust catalog of haloes and compute a good halo mass function.
+A minimal group length of :math:`32` is often adopted in order to get a robust catalogue of haloes and compute a good halo mass function.

 For non-cosmological applications of the FOF algorithm, the choice of the linking length is more difficult and left to the user.
 The choice